the-deep-learners/study-group/weekly-work/week12/README.md

 	2. dev(elopment)
 	3. test
 * we could, in theory:
-	* repeatedly train with training data, validate with dev set, to select optimal hyperparamters
+	* repeatedly train with training data, validate with dev set, to select optimal hyperparameters
 	* with optimal hyperparameters, combine training and dev set to more accurately identify global minimum
 * in practice:
 	* this approach works well with convex problems